Guest experiences are overlooked.

 That’s what makes the experience as a whole more memorable.

 Show what your guests are going to see.
-A view from the window looking out at 7am.
+A view from the morning walk looking out to the harbour.

 Don’t waste your energy trying to sell a seat or a discount.